Big Island Forum

 1) The present policy is that police officers are allowed to lie to suspects during interrogations.
 "We know you did it."
 "We have proof you did it."
 "Your friend told us you did it. etc.”

-Time after time in the reality TV show Cops viewers watch people being questioned tell boldface lies to the officers.
+Time after time in Cops, the reality TV show, viewers watch people being questioned tell boldface lies to the officers.
 Officers are unaware that citizens are unconsciously manipulated into mirroring the communication model, the operating integrity, of the officer asking the question.
 Conversely, officers who tell the truth on the job and at home, those committed to zero deceits, have remarkable success eliciting respect and truth.
-It's simply unthinkable to lie to a compassionate wholesome person.
+One is less likely to lie to a compassionate wholesome person.
 An officer with an unacknowledged (non-verbalized) lie or deceit in his/her professional/personal life emanates an aura; it creates a context of adversary.
 The suspect doesn't know why but they are driven to thwart, resist, and unconsciously disrespect.

-The premise of a new leadership communication model which could be implemented by the next Chief of Police is that officers must intend that at any moment in time a citizen is about to make the choice to go straight, perhaps coinciding with an officer driving by.
-Whereas before, an officer could predict with considerable certainty that a sting victim would in fact commit the proffered crime, the officer was disallowing the power of his/her intentions.
-To succeed in the sting the officer had to maintain his/her intention for the citizen to commit a crime every single second right up through to the arrest.
-With the "no lie no sting policy" officers will carry with them into each conversation a new ground of being.
+The premise of a new leadership-communication model which could be implemented by the next Chief of Police is that officers must intend that at any moment in time a citizen is about to make the choice to go straight, perhaps coinciding with an officer driving by.
+Presently, an officer can predict with considerable certainty that a sting victim will in fact commit the proffered crime; officers are unaware of the power of his/her intentions.
+To succeed in a sting an officer must maintain his/her intention for the citizen to commit a crime every single second right up through to the arrest.
+With the "no lie, no sting policy" officers will carry with them into each conversation a new ground of being.
 They will create a reputation of impeccable integrity and a commitment to service so powerful that it can and will effect the desired intention, for citizens to emulate and exemplify an officer's honesty at any given moment.

 Kerrith H. (Kerry) King